casey/runestone/README.md

 Warning
 -------

-`runestone` implements runes, a fungible token protocol for Bitcoin.
+This repo is for discussion of runes, a fungible token protocol for Bitcoin.

 Fungible tokens are, without exaggeration and nearly without exception, a vile abyss of hopium, scams, and incompetence.